Major League Baseball on television

-Major League Baseball (MLB) has been broadcast on American television since the 1950s, with initial broadcasts on the experimental station W2XBS, the predecessor of the modern WNBC in New York.
+Major League Baseball (MLB) has been broadcast on American television since the 1950s, with initial broadcasts on the experimental station W2XBS, the predecessor of the modern WNBC in New York City.
 The World Series was televised on a networked basis since 1947, with regular season games broadcast nationally since 1953.
 Over the forthcoming years, MLB games became major attractions for American television networks, and each of the Big Three networks (ABC, CBS, and NBC) would air packages of baseball games at various times until the year 2000.
 Fox would rise to major network status, partially on its acquisition of MLB rights in 1996; Fox has been MLB's primary broadcast television partner ever since.

 MLB broadcasts would later shape the emerging medium of cable television.
 In particular, out of market baseball would attract customers to superstations in the late 20th Century, such as WGN and WTBS airing Chicago Cubs and Atlanta Braves games, respectively.
 MLB also played a big role in the growth of ESPN since it began airing games in 1990.
 TBS, the national feed spun off from WTBS, has also aired nationally televised games since 2007.
 MLB itself launched its own cable network in 2009, MLB Network, which would also air several live games a week.
 And MLB broadcasts have been shown on Fox's various sister cable networks, with Fox Sports 1 airing games since 2014.